joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/09/06/arts/jackie-winsor-dead.html

 **American Activist Dies After Being Shot at a West Bank Protest**\
-`Aysenur Ezgi Eygi, a 26-year-old Turkish American, was shot dead at a protest against an Israeli settlement in the West Bank town of Beita.`\
+`Aysenur Ezgi Eygi, a 26-year-old American, was shot at a protest against an Israeli outpost in the West Bank town of Beita.`\
 https://nytimes.com/video/world/middleeast/100000009677822/american-activist-killed-west-bank-.html